kshetline/tubular_util/README.md

 function extendDelimited(base: string, newItem: string, delimiter = ', '): string;
 ```

-Appends one string to another string, inserting a `delimiter` in between the strings if the first string in not an empty string.
+Appends one string to another string, inserting a `delimiter` in between the strings if the first string is not an empty string.

 ```typescript
 function isAllUppercase(s: string): boolean;